DeaPutriAnthoni/Notes-App/README.md

 - 🔍 Real-time keyword search with result highlighting
 - 🗂️ Display notes in 1–4 column grid views
 - 📅 Show creation date for each note
-- 🎨 Modern, responsive UI using pure CSS
+- 🎨 Modern, responsive UI where it has loading indicator

 ---